 Driving from Airlie Beach to Townsville, you’ll pass Bowen and Ayr.
 Two towns that are famous for their backpacker job opportunities.

 Townsville itself is a bustling little city where you can easily spend a couple of days.
-Have dinner at the Pier and check out all the wonderfull street art.
+Have dinner at the Pier and check out all the wonderful street art.

 If you travel the route from Brisbane to Cairns between April and November, the AIMS (Australian Institute of Marine Science) research center at Cape Ferguson is a must-visit.
 Every Friday at 9.30 am they lead people around to inform them about the Great Barrier Reef.